FritzTheDev/DSA/data-structures/Arrays.md

-# Arrays Introduction
+# Arrays

+### What is an array?
-Arrays are a data type that represents multiple elements - that are typically of the same data type.
+Arrays are a type of data structure that contains an arbitrary number of elements in a specific order.

 Arrays in Javacript & thus Typescript behave a little differently than arrays in many other C-like languages.
 With that said, I'll explain what an array is & how it's stored, the difference between a static array